 B.A., Physics, Wesleyan University, 2003

-I am an independent science and environmental writer with more than 12 years of professional experience.
+I am an independent science and environmental writer with 15 years of professional experience.
 I’ve written about research across the scientific spectrum, from plants to planets, batteries to bacteria, cancer to climate.
 Most of what I write falls into either the physical sciences — broadly defined — or ecology/environment/conservation.
-Sometimes I find a way to make these two interests overlap.
 I specialize in tackling complex topics that other writers aren’t covering, from straightforward research to science policy to how science affects society at large.
 I also unearth the human stories behind the science.

 I studied science writing at Johns Hopkins University and the University of Wisconsin-Madison and physics (and many other things) at Wesleyan University and Columbia University.

 From October 2013 to February 2014 I wrote primarily for Science News, focusing on physics, astronomy, climate and environment.
 In 2012 I produced a series of radio stories as a volunteer for the Perpetual Notion Machine on WORT, a community radio station in Madison.
 I also researched, wrote and edited sections of Scientists Greater than Einstein, a popular science book on the world’s top lifesaving scientists that was published in 2009.

 From 2007 to 2011 I worked for the American Physical Society‘s Education and Diversity Department.
 I wrote frequently for APS publications, covering physics and education issues as well as scientific talks at APS meetings.
 I also designed educational physics posters and brochures, and helped produce videos about physics teaching and managed a major teacher education project called PhysTEC.